Markham, Illinois: Education

+Most of Markham is within Prairie-Hills School District 144, which includes 6 elementary schools, and Prairie-Hills Junior High School.
+A portion of Markham is within the Posen-Robbins School District 143½, which includes 4 elementary schools, and Thomas J. Kellar Middle School.
+Another Portion is within Hazel Crest School District 152.5, which includes 2 elementary schools, and Robert Frost Middle School.
+The remaining portion is within Harvey School District 152, which includes 5 elementary schools, and Brooks Middle School.

+Most of Markham is served by Bremen High School, with another portion attending Hillcrest High School, and the remaining section goes to Tinley Park High School in Bremen Community High School District 228 The rest of the city is served by Thornwood High School within Thornton Township High School District 205.

+Infrastructure

 Police department

 The Markam Police Department is responsible for public safety and law enforcement.

 Anthony "Tony" DeBois, the deputy police chief from 2008 to 2012 and described as an "ally of Markham Mayor David Webb Jr." by the Chicago Tribune, had been the subject to numerous lawsuits alleging brutality and misconduct from 2004 to 2011.
 In 2014 he was sentenced to 5 years in federal prison for raping a woman under arrest in 2010 and lying about it to the FBI in 2012.